-My first shotgun was a New England Firearms .410 single shot that I received for my eighth birthday.
-That gun opened up a universe of hunting opportunities, allowing me to be more than a spectator when I accompanied my dad afield.
+I received a New England Firearms .410 single shot for my eighth birthday.
+It was my first shotgun and it opened up a universe of hunting opportunities.
+Most importantly, it allowed me to be more than a spectator when I accompanied my dad afield.
 I was a hunter of rabbits, squirrels, and the occasional quail.
 Like so many other hunters, my .410 was the gun that forged the path to all of my future sporting pursuits.

 Five years later, though, I wanted something more potent.
 My friends carried 12s and 20s, and my little .410 left me feeling undergunned.
 I purchased a Winchester 1300 20-gauge pump and the .410 was relegated to the back of the gun safe.
 I didn’t plan on ever using it again.

-But as it turns out the .410 has returned to active duty in my lineup of shotguns.
+But, as it turns out, the .410 has returned to active duty in my lineup of shotguns.
 Modern loads—specifically TSS—have revived the .410, transforming my NEF single shot into an effective turkey gun.
 I carry a .410 shotgun as often as any gauge.
-It’s in my hands when I’m following a pack of beagles at full cry on the heels of a cottontail, and it’s my go-to squirrel gun, especially when I’m locating bushytails with a call (odds are I’ll have to shoot at a moving target and a shotgun is more adept at that than a .22).
+It’s in my hands when I’m following a pack of beagles at full cry on the heels of a cottontail, and it’s my go-to squirrel gun, especially when I’m locating bushytails with a call (odds are I’ll have to shoot at a moving target and a shotgun is more adept at that than a .22 lr).

 The .410’s greatest asset is its versatility.
 It will shoot everything from 2½-inch loads (perfect for dispatching small pests like rats, starlings, and snakes) up to 3-inch magnums with 13/16 ounces of high-density shot for ducks, turkeys, and pheasants.
 If you’re of the mindset that a pump gun should double as a home defense weapon then you’re in luck with the .410 too, for there are a host of defensive options made popular by guns like the Taurus Judge.
 Federal Ammunition’s Custom Shop will also whip you up a batch of your favorite .410 loads so you can tailor your shotshells to the game you’re chasing.